particle-iot/docs/src/content/reference/datasheets/e-series/e404x-datasheet.md

 #### ADC

-- ADC is limited to 3.3V maximum
+The E404X supports 8 ADC inputs.

 {{!-- BEGIN do not edit content below, it is automatically generated ec8e0cf4-a9be-4964-ab24-5e9d8cd3670f --}}